niloc95/webScheduler/README.md

 * Make sure that your server has Apache/Nginx, PHP (8.2+) and MySQL installed.
 * Create a new database (or use an existing one).
-* Copy the "@webScheduler" source folder on your server.
+* Copy the "@webSchedulr" source folder on your server.
 * Make sure that the "storage" directory is writable.
 * Rename the "config-sample.php" file to "config.php" and update its contents based on your environment.
-* Open the browser on the @webScheduler URL and follow the installation guide.
+* Open the browser on the @webSchedulr URL and follow the installation guide.

 That's it!
-You can now use @webScheduler at your will.
+You can now use @webSchedulr at your will.

-You will find the latest release at [webScheduler.co.za](https://webScheduler.co.za).
+You will find the latest release at [webScheduler.co.za](https://webschedulr.co.za).
 If you have problems installing or configuring the application visit the

 You can also report problems on the [issues page](https://github.com/niloc95/webScheduler/issues)